What supports are available to those struggling to pay their energy bills?

 If you're struggling to pay your energy bills, rest assured you're not alone.
 There is plenty of support available.

 Even in so-called normal times, people can encounter difficulties paying their energy bills.
-But with gas and electricity prices at record highs, more people than usual might be struggling.
+But with gas and electricity prices still at such high levels, more people than usual are struggling.

 In this guide, we take a look at the supports and services that are available to help people.